shabnam-b/EMNLP_GrammaticalErrorCorrection/README.md

 ## SMT

-This model requires installation of the Natural Language Toolkit (NLTK(.
-Installation instructions can be found here: https://www.nltk.org/install.html
+# Requirements

+-nltk

+# Data

-You will also need to download train.json and dev.json (found in models/smt), since those are the files used in this experimentation.
+You will need to download train.json and dev.json (found in models/smt), since those are the files used in this experimentation.
+Make sure they are at the same level as main.py before running, i.e. main.py, train.json, and dev.json should all be at the same level and not in any subfolders.

+# Run

 Once you have the files downloaded and NLTK installed, you can simply run main.py.
 No arguments are required.
-For additional experiments other json files could be used.

 ## Sequence-to-sequence